 So actually, I am coming from TV, let's say, because that was my cultural education.
 I grew up in the countryside in a small village that is more oriented on sports and whatever association you find in a village.
 So the window to the world was via television, and television was limited, because there was only the Swiss channel that we could see, because we were kind of a traditional family.
 I'm a very late, late bird.
 And a lot of time I feel very young in the art business, so I'm over 40, I feel like 20 regarding the, let's say, the art education I have in my past.

 Because my first contact where maybe with 18, when I've seen the first ballet in life in Prague.
-When I was sitting in there, in the first three four seconds, when the curtain opened, I was already crying.
+When I was sitting in there, in the first three, four seconds, when the curtain opened, I was already crying.
 Even so there was no, there was no dramatic scene or anything, it was just the fact of being in a theatre, as if I would know that this is something for me or this is where something is going to happen in the future.
 It's like coming home without knowing that you had this home before.

 And that's where this idea of becoming a ballerina grew and was kind of interrupted by our society that decides that a ballet dancer needs to start training when he's five years old.
 So in this international competition, where a guy that is 18 years old, can hardly, say, speed up to have kind of the same level.
 This door was closed and later, I was happy that it was closed because then many other beautiful things happened.